What is COVID-19?

 Updated COVID-19 Vaccine

-We are preparing to receive the updated COVID-19 vaccine for members under age 12 to 6 months.
-We will post more information on this when it is available.
+We now have the updated COVID-19 vaccine for members under age 12 to 6 months.

 In addition to GHC-SCW clinics, members can receive their COVID-19 vaccines in the places listed below: